Mirch

 According to Shukla, the subject of the film is gender equality and women's sexuality.
-The film revolves around four short stories subjected on issues of women emancipation, based on a story from the Panchatantra which travels in its various versions to modern times.
+The film revolves around four short stories subjected to issues of women's emancipation, based on a story from the Panchatantra which travels in its various versions to modern times.
 Konkona Sen Sharma and Raima Sen star in two of these short stories.
 The film premiered at the I View Film Festival on 26 September 2010.
-The film had the theatrical release on 17 December 2010.
+The film had its theatrical release on 17 December 2010.

 Plot

 Maanav (Arunoday Singh) is a struggling filmmaker who will not compromise on the script he has written.
 His girlfriend Ruchi (Shahana Goswami), a successful film editor, arranges for him to meet film producer Nitin (Sushant Singh).
 Nitin likes the script but is not very sure of its box office potential.
 Maanav then suggests a story from the Panchtantra: A woman is caught red-handed with her lover by her husband and yet, she manages to wriggle out of it Scot-free!
 Nitin loves the story but finds it too short for a feature film.
 Maanav then creates three more stories based on the same premise: in a way, the Panchantra story travels in different versions to the modern times through the film.
 The four stories are woven together by a common story.
 Mirch itself echoes this structure, with four stories mingling with the main narrative.